neptune2716/auto_tik_tok/README.md

 The script will:

+- Check story_history.json to avoid duplicate stories
-- Fetch a random story from r/funnystories
+- Fetch a fresh story from r/funnystories
 - Split it into segments if needed
-- Generate TTS audio
+- Generate natural speech using Edge TTS
 - Create synchronized subtitles
+- Only add the story to history after successful video generation
 - Produce final video(s) in the `final` directory

 ## Output Format